Today in European history: the Battle of Guadalete (711)

 After Guadalete, Tariq was able to move on and take the Visigothic capital, Toledo.
-Musa, his superior, seems to have decided to win some glory for himself at this point before hi subordinate had a chance to get too successful, because in 712 he arrived in Hispania with “reinforcements” and, gosh, to take over the expedition from his increasingly popular subordinate.
+Musa, his superior, seems to have decided to step in at this point before hi subordinate had a chance to get too successful, because in 712 he arrived in Hispania with “reinforcements” and, gosh, to take over the expedition.
 Musa himself would later be similarly bigfooted by Caliph al-Walid I (d.
 715), who didn’t much appreciate the fact that Musa was being hailed as a conquering hero and recalled both Musa and Tariq to Damascus in 714 (where both later died).
 Before they left, though, they managed to complete the conquest of the Iberian Peninsula, save for the tiny northern kingdom of Asturias.
 As unlikely as it sounds for such a relatively insignificant place, little Asturias would go on to form the geographic base for the “Reconquista” and the reimposition of Christian control over Iberia.